-- One of which must be Biology I, two of which must have a laboratory component - An industry certification that leads to college credit substitutes for up to one science credit (except for - An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology I)
+- One of which must be Biology 1, two of which must equally rigorous science courses. - Two of the three required course credits must have a laboratory component. - Industry certifications that lead to college credit may substitute for up to one science credit (except for Biology 1). - An identified rigorous computer science course with a related industry certification may substitute for up to one science credit (except for Biology 1 or higher-level science).